NLP2RDF/documentation/docs/prov-and-conf.rst

    :lines: 6-

 Using Generic Provenance and Confidence Properties
 ==================================================

-Usage of compation properties allows to offer a default value for each annotation aspect and allows two reduce the number of ``nif-ann:AnnotationUnit`` resources that must be synthesized to prevent ambiguities.
+Usage of compation properties allows to offer a default value for each annotation aspect and allows two reduce the number of ``nif:AnnotationUnit`` resources that must be synthesized to prevent ambiguities.
 However, they also increase technical complexity for consumption of provenance and confidence information.
-Using exclusively the generic ``nif-ann:provenance`` and ``nif-ann:confidence`` properties directly simplifies generation and consumption of this information, at the cost of additional RDF resources required to express equivalent data.
+Using exclusively the generic ``nif:provenance`` and ``nif:confidence`` properties directly simplifies generation and consumption of this information, at the cost of additional RDF resources required to express equivalent data.
 Using only these generic properties to express the same annotation as discussed in :ref:`sec-comp-prop`:

 .. _listing-gen-prop: